gulfidan34/django-ecommerce-basicsite/README.md

 ## ECOMMERCE WEBSITE

 This is a sample application that demonstrates an E-commerce website using django.
-The application loads products Django-Admin and displays them.
+The application loads products and displays them.
 Users can select to display products in a single category.
 Users can click on any product to get more information including pricing, reviews and rating.
 Users can select items and add them to their shopping cart.